A categorification of acyclic principal coefficient cluster algebras: Boundary algebras

 \section{Boundary algebras}

-Since the objects of the Frobenius categories constructed in \Cref{frobcat-constr} are modules for the idempotent subalgebra $B_{Q,W}$ of $A_{Q,W}$ determined by the frozen vertices, we wish to describe this subalgebra more explicitly.
-In this section we will present $B_Q$ via a quiver with relations, in the case that $Q$ is acyclic, so that $\GP(B_Q)$ is the Frobenius category $\frobcat_Q$ from \Cref{main-cat-thm}.
+Since the objects of the Frobenius category $\frobcat_Q$ in Theorem~\ref{t:main-cat-thm} are modules for the idempotent subalgebra $B_Q=eA_Qe$ determined by the frozen vertices of $\lift{Q}$, we wish to describe this subalgebra more explicitly.
+In this section, we will give a presentation of $B_Q$ via a quiver with relations.